National Air Quality Law and Policy

-The UK Government are subject to infraction proceedings for breaching the EU Air Quality Directive and have been repeatedly taken to Court by campaign group ClientEarth for failing to comply with the Air Quality Directive, and failing to produce an adequate National Plan to reduce NO2 pollution.
+The UK Government have been subject to infraction proceedings for breaching the EU Air Quality Directive and have been repeatedly taken to Court by campaign group ClientEarth for failing to comply with the Air Quality Directive, and failing to produce an adequate National Plan to reduce NO2 pollution.

 The 2017 National Plan has been deemed inadequate by the High Court, which required:

 ‘…the Secretary of State… must aim to achieve compliance by the soonest date possible; he must choose a route to that objective which reduces exposure as quickly as possible; and that he must take steps which mean meeting the value limits is not just possible, but likely.”.
 See judgment here.

 We wrote to the government about the most recent National Plan on NO2 on National Clean Air Day 2017, to raise concerns over their lack of ambition and lack of action.

 - EPUK response to the 2017 National Plan Consultation – 15 June 2017 (PDF)